Portuguese Expeditionary Corps: The CEP in the Battle of the Lys

 The southern sector was assaulted by the 1st and 8th Bavarian Reserve divisions.
 The 8th Bavarian Reserve overran the 17th Battalion of the Portuguese 5th Brigade in the front line and the 11th Battalion of the 6th Brigade, which was in support.
 The 5th Brigade's 10th Battalion in the front line and the 4th in support were able to hold and slow the progression of the 1st Bavarian Reserve Division.
 Finally, the 1st Bavarian Reserve was able to reach the 5th Brigade's HQ in Canse du Raux, overrunning it at 1pm, with the brigade commander, Colonel Manuel Martins, being killed in the combat.

 By 10:30am the Portuguese artillery batteries, which never stopped firing, even after the infantry positions defending them had been annihilated, started to be overrun by the German forces.
 Most of them were able to resist and continued to fire until 11am.

 The bulk of 2nd Division ceased to exist as a fighting formation, retreating in such disarray that the divisional HQ had to relocate twice on 9 April.

 The mounted reserve held by XI British Corps was released to support the 3rd Portuguese Brigade in containing the German advance.
 The 1st King Edward's Horse and the 11th Cyclist Battalion were sent and joined the 13th (5th Brigade) and 15th (3rd Brigade) Portuguese battalions on the south end of the line, which held their ground until the next morning and prevented any further advances to the south or south-west.
 Here occurred the famous episode of the 15th Portuguese Battalion's soldier Aníbal Milhais (nickname "Soldier Millions") who, armed only with a Lewis gun, single-handedly defeated two German assaults by laying down intense fire, covering his Portuguese and British comrades, despite coming under heavy attack himself.
-The last group of these units, under the command of Captain Bento Roma of the 13th Battalion, was able to resist the Germans in Lacouture until 11:45am on 10 April.
+The last group of these units, under the command of Captain Bento Roma of the 13th Battalion, was able to resist the Germans in La Couture until 11:45am on 10 April.

 The main gap in the line was filled by the deployment of the British 50th (Northumbrian) Division and 51st (Highland) Division.